 American History

 With ten permanent academic staff, a visiting Pitt Professor of American History and Institutions, three emeriti, and several junior research fellows in residence, Cambridge possesses one of the largest and most vigorous assemblies of scholars in American history outside of the United States.
 The staff is strong across the entire span of American history, from the seventeenth century to the present, and from social, cultural, and borderlands history to the history of politics, political thought, and foreign relations.
 The course on American History is one of the most popular of the undergraduate options in Part I of the Historical Tripos.
 There is a thriving MPhil in American History, and a lively and diverse community of PhD students working on a broad range of topics.
 PhDs from the programme have been appointed to posts in US history throughout Britain.
-The subject group is led by Gary Gerstle, Paul Mellon Professor of American History, who succeeded Professor Anthony Badger in this post in October 2014.
+During the 2024-25 academic year the subject group will be led by Julia Guarneri.
+From 2025 onward it will be led by the newly appointed Paul Mellon Professor of American History, Mia Bay, who will succeed Professor Gary Gerstle, who held the post until 2024 having himself succeeded Anthony Badger in 2014.

 Cambridge American History Seminar

-This seminar meets on Mondays, during term, in Sidney Sussex College, from 5pm.
+This seminar meets on Mondays, during term, in Christ's College, from 4:00pm.
 In a typical year, twenty or more scholars drawn from universities across the UK, Europe, and the US present new and unpublished research to this seminar.
-Professor Gerstle convenes these meetings, which are open to all scholars and graduate students in Cambridge and beyond interested in American history.
+These meetings are convened by Julia Guarneri, Arianne Urus Sedef and Emily Snyder, and are open to all scholars and graduate students in Cambridge and beyond interested in American history.
 The roster of speakers past years and this include Ari Kelman, Brooke Blower, Jennifer Luff, David Blight, Susan Carruthers, Kate Masur, Barbara Savage, Corey Robin, Alex Goodall, Tony Badger, Naomi Lamoreaux, David Minto, Peter Mancall, Peniel Joseph, Michael Kazin, Elizabeth Hinton, Jamelle Bouie, Nancy Cott, and Heather Thompson.

 For more information on CAHS, please check the seminar webpage or contact Jonathan Goodwin at jmg216@cam.ac.uk